The 5 Keys were a "Groups' Group." Almost every singer I've ever interviewed places the 5 Keys (along with the Moonglows and

 Although "With A Broken Heart" wasn't a hit, things were about to change.
 In July 1951, Aladdin issued "The Glory of Love," backed with "Hucklebuck With Jimmy."

 "The Glory Of Love," as stated before, had been both the 5 Keys' theme song on their radio program and a #1 hit for Benny Goodman in 1936.
 "Hucklebuck With Jimmy" was a song Maryland had put together when he was singing with the 4 Bees.
 The Bees always used it as their closing number; "it was our 'bombshell' tune," says Maryland.
-The entire first stanza was lifted from Loumell Morgan's 1945 "Garbage Man Blues" and Jimmy Preston and the Prestonians' somewhat-similar "Hucklebuck Daddy" was a brief R&B hit in 1949.
+The entire first stanza was lifted from Loumell Morgan's 1945 "Garbage Man Blues" (which, in itself, went back to at least 1929, when it was recorded as "New Call Of The Freaks" by Luis Russell).
+Jimmy Preston and the Prestonians' somewhat similar "Hucklebuck Daddy" was a brief R&B hit in 1949.
 Philadelphia's Gazelles would later "adapt" "Hucklebuck With Jimmy," calling it "Pretty Baby, Baby."

 The record was reviewed the week of August 4, 1951, along with the Red Caps' "When You Come Back To Me."
 The Territorial Tips went to a couple of the Keys' Aladdin stablemates: Peppermint Harris' "I Got Loaded" (in Newark) and Amos Milburn's "Just One More Drink" (in Savannah).